7 Grease Gun Tips and Plug and Ball Valve Maintenance

-- Do you want a lube sealant with vegetable oil or a synthetic oil base?
+- Do you want a lube sealant with a vegetable or synthetic oil base?

 Many castor oil-based products have the advantages of synthetic oils; however, they are less stable and subject to chemical reactions.
-Additionally, synthetic oil base has superior stability, longevity, and is less expensive than vegetable oil-based sealants.
+Additionally, synthetic oil base has superior stability and longevity and is less expensive than vegetable oil-based sealants.
 For these reasons, we recommend using synthetic oil-based lubricants.

 These tips are courtesy of Dualco, the manufacturer of grease guns, valve lubricants, sealants, grease gun fittings, and valve maintenance training.